Core Ultra 5 245K vs Core i5-14600K

 The Bottom Line

 At $288.99, the Core Ultra 5 245K is the most affordable option.
-It takes the lead in cache and socket.
-Tagged as Best Value and Best Performance.
+It takes the lead in cache and base clock.
+Tagged as Best Benchmark Value and Best Performance.

 Strengths